See information about inspections at Coronavirus (COVID-19) and your rights.

 The transfer of land document transfers ownership of the land from the seller to you.

 If two or more people are buying the property together, the land transfer document sets out that they will hold the property; either:

 - jointly: If one person dies, ownership of the property automatically transfers to the survivor(s)

 - tenants in common: Tenants in common effectively hold shares (equally or otherwise) in the property and each has the right to dispose of their interest as they see fit.

 The transfer of land is usually lodged with Land Use Victoria by your legal practitioner, conveyancer or lender.
-For more information, visit the Property and land titles website.
+For more information, visit Property and land titles.